MARINE CHRONOMETER Winnerl No. 330 Ca. 1850 France

 The movement is situated in a gimballed brass bowl in a mahogany two-tier case.
 The key is kept in a hole in the right-hand top corner next to the movement.
 To the left is a securing mechanism to protect the movement when being transported.
 When the case is closed it is possible to move a slide to reveal the dial so that the time can be ascertained through a circular port hole.
 There is a lozenge shaped bone inlay in this slide with the chronometer’s number: No 330.

 Dimensions 14 x 14.5 x 14.5 cm.

-Joseph Thadeux Winnerl was born in Styria, Austria from which he moved to Paris in 1929.
+Joseph Thadeux Winnerl was an eminent maker en was born in Styria, Austria from which he moved to Paris in 1829.
 It was there that he invented a split-second mechanism for chronographs.
 He died in 1886.